Jasonya/jasonya.github.io/_pages/about.md

 <span style="color: #e74c3c; font-weight: bold;">I am actively looking for Research Internship opportunities in Summer 2026.
 Feel free to reach out!</span>

 # 🔥 News

+- *2026.04*: &nbsp;🎉🎉 Our paper "DeepResearchGuard: Deep Research with Open-Domain Evaluation and Multi-Stage Guardrails for Safety" is accepted to ACL 2026 Main!
+- *2026.01*: &nbsp;🎉🎉 Serving as a reviewer for ICML 2026.
+- *2026.01*: &nbsp;🎉🎉 Serving as a reviewer for ACL 2026 Industry Track.
+- *2026.01*: &nbsp;🎉🎉 Serving as a reviewer for ACL 2026.
 - *2026.01*: &nbsp;🎉🎉 Our paper "MADIAVE: Multi-Agent Debate for Implicit Attribute Value Extraction" is accepted to EACL 2026 Findings!